COVID 19 Office Protocols

 - We ask that patients come alone to their visits when possible.
 Appointments for younger patients with a need for parent/guardian will be accommodated, but we ask siblings remain home or with other parent/guardian outside the office.

-- We will be requiring our Wellness/Optos screenings to ensure both doctor, patient and staff safety (more information below).
+- We now require our Wellness/Optos screenings as our standard of care.
 With most insurances the co-pay is $39.

-- We will be asking all patients to wash hands and use a hand disinfectant (we supply) at each step in their office experience.
+- We will be asking all patients to wash hands and/or use a hand disinfectant (we supply) when they are taken back for their office experience.

 - We will ask any patient (or person accompanying a patient) who presents with flu-like symptoms when they show up at the front to reschedule.